-New York recognizes many business forms including corporations, limited liability companies, limited partnerships, sole proprietorships, general partnerships, and other less familiar forms.
+New York recognizes many business forms including corporations, limited liability companies, limited partnerships, sole proprietorships and general partnerships.
 Each has its own advantages and disadvantages.
 For any particular venture, personal and business circumstances will dictate the business form of choice.
 The Department of State cannot offer advice about the choice of business form and strongly recommends consulting with legal and financial advisors before making the decision.
 Forming a corporation should only be done after careful analysis.
 These instructions have been developed to answer your questions regarding formation of a business corporation and to assist in the filing of a certificate of incorporation.

 The staff of the Department of State is dedicated to providing quality service.
 Although we cannot provide legal advice, we are available to assist in answering questions about filing corporate documents.
 Please contact the Department of State, Division of Corporations, One Commerce Plaza, 99 Washington Avenue, Albany, NY 12231 or one of our representatives at (518) 473-2492 with any questions you may have.